 Description

+Upon the Accumulator Isolation Relays closing, and the motor controllers turning on, a12V car horn will turn on to notify all that the vehicle is ready to drive.
 The horn (Piezzo) is driven by a mosfet driver.
 The signal that drives the buzzer is from the ECU.

 Wiring, cables, current calculations, connectors